AnyOldRandomNameWillDOo/Module-4-Final-Project/README.md

-# Using a Convolutional Neural Network To Detect Pneumonia Using X-Ray Images
+# Using a Convolutional Neural Network To Detect Pneumonia In X-Ray Images

 **Author**: Vivienne DiFrancesco